 While finishing up the three-hour drive from Nashville to Rome, my first experience as an official Roman was seeing a shirtless man on a horse trotting down Dean Avenue.
 Never since have I seen this ghost rider, yet it sure made my entry to Rome memorable.
-Now, you may not get quite the welcome I received, yet Rome GA with Kids hopes your Rome transition is just as magical.
+Now, you may not get quite the welcome I received, yet Rome GA with Kids hopes your experience Moving To Rome, Georgia is just as magical.

 I’ve heard countless times that it’s hard for new Romans to feel welcome.
 Let’s speed things up for you and help you jump right in!
 Here are a few places moms unite around Rome (also listed under Mom Resources):

 Rome GA with Kids Facebook Community

 If you’re not already a member of our online community, request to join (must answer questions to prove you live in NW Georgia).
 We’ll occasionally post play-dates and other fun kid, family, or mom-friendly events, or post your own meet-up!
 We’ll try to support you.

 Parents of young children attend class with their child.
 This is a great place to meet other parents with children your same age while introducing music patterns.
 Bonus: Classes are held on the beautiful Berry College Campus!

 Join other moms to talk about the joys and difficulties of life with newborns, babies and toddlers.
 The group meets every Thursday from 5 – 6:30 p.m. at Childbirth Education and Lactation Services, 1013 North 5th Ave., Suite 7, Rome, GA 30165.

 Join this group to find a tribe for Christian mothers.

 Mom’s Run This Town Facebook Page

 Join other running (and walking) mama’s or find a group to run with.